openstack/ceilometer/doc/source/admin/telemetry-data-collection.rst

 component is responsible for consuming from the message bus and transforming notifications into events and measurement samples.

+By default, the notification agent is configured to build both events and samples.
+To enable selective data models, set the required pipelines using `pipelines` option under the `[notification]` section.

 Additionally, the notification agent is responsible for all data processing such as transformations and publishing.
 After processing, the data is sent to any supported publisher target such as gnocchi or panko.
 These services